trent234/configs/README.md

 * fix clipmenu bugs. needs occasional restarts.
 * fix udev monitor swap. not done with that.
 * would be great to fix fonts. all emoji from one, all others from another, and also include patched powerline fonts so all vim-airline characters render.
-* switch back to urxvt from termite but fix emoji fonts issue and window size gaps. or find a better terminal emulator that has on-demand font size switching and all the creature comforts.

 ### screenshot